Girl Scouts celebrating their 110th birthday in style

 They are guided by more than 3,000 adult volunteers who mentor them and work behind-the-scenes to support Girl Scouts and our mission of building girls of courage, confidence, and character, who make the world a better place.

 The Girl Scout Cookie Program will end Monday, March 14.
 To find a Girl Scout Cookie booth near you, go to their website and type your ZIP code into the Cookie Finder.
-Or order via the DoorDash app.
+You can also order via the DoorDash app.